Copy a List in SharePoint or Microsoft 365 and keep version History

 SharePoint Migration Tool by Cognillo

-See why Microsoft, NASA, Intel, NASA, the Australian Government, and many more have switched over to use us!
+See why Microsoft, NASA, the Australian Government, and many more use the SharePoint Essentials Toolkit.

 Summary